 The PSAT and the SAT are timed in different ways.
 For the PSAT 8/9, you’ll have:

 The PSAT 10 and the PSAT/NMSQT are timed the same way:

 For the SAT, you’ll have:

-PSAT to SAT conversion can help you identify whether your SAT scores will be competitive at the colleges you want to apply to.
+A conversion table can help you identify whether your SAT scores will be competitive at the colleges you want to apply to.
 PSAT score to SAT score calculators can also help guide your studying.
 For example, if your predicted PSAT score is lower than you wanted, you can make a new score goal and work toward it.

 The PSAT to SAT conversion chart is an excellent way to predict your SAT scores.
 Keep in mind these scores are not set in stone—you can certainly boost your scores well beyond the prediction with hard work and dedication.
 Checking with a PSAT to SAT score calculator shows a range where your SAT score could be, not where it will be.